Academic enrichment and support

 Page Content

-Inside the classroom, our staff have the expertise and resources necessary to modify the content of our lessons to address the needs of their students.
-Teachers provide new challenges through new activities or by modifying the physical and emotional context of a particular lesson.
+Inside the classroom, our staff have the expertise and resources necessary to modify lessons to address student needs.
+Teachers provide challenges through new activities or by modifying the context of a particular lesson.

-Invitational extension activities outside the classroom provide further challenges for motivated and able students.
+Invitational extension activities outside the classroom provide further challenges for motivated, able students.
 These can include national Mathematics and English competitions, our community problem solving program, and inter-school debating.

-We also offer enrichment opportunities for engaged, passionate students to build skills and explore interests in depth through lunchtime clubs and interest groups.
+We know that young children have a multitude of interests and questions about their world so we also offer enrichment opportunities for engaged, passionate students to build skills and explore interests in depth through lunchtime clubs and interest groups, and individualised programs.

 Responding to student needs

 Our specialist staff work closely with classroom teachers to identify students who may be facing difficulties accessing areas of our curriculum.
-Through strategies such as individual learning plans, carefully designed interventions, adjustments to facilitate learning and support groups, these staff members address areas of need and find student strengths while fostering a true love of learning.
+Through strategies such as individual learning plans, carefully designed interventions, adjustments to facilitate learning, and support groups, these staff members address areas of need and identify student strengths to foster a true love of learning.

-A range of additional experts are available to provide further support where necessary.
-These include occupational therapists and speech pathologists
+A range of additional experts are available to provide further support where necessary, including occupational therapists and speech pathologists.